zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Contract-Metadata-Docs-(NatSpec,-ABI).rst

 instantiated depending on the parameters of the actual transaction sent to the contract.

-Trusted Ethereum client implementations are required to call back from their backend instantiating the natspec transaction notice from actual transaction data and present it to the user for confirmation.
+Trusted Expanse client implementations are required to call back from their backend instantiating the natspec transaction notice from actual transaction data and present it to the user for confirmation.